Helen Easterbrook

 Notable Fraud cases

-R v HB (2021, ongoing)
+R v HB (2021)

-prosecution of a defendant charged with committing over £250,000 of fraud by abuse of a Power of Attorney.
+Prosecution of a defendant charged with committing over £250,000 of fraud by abuse of a Power of Attorney.

 R v SB (2021)

-defended an employee charged with defrauding their employer of over £100,000 over a number of years through the use of a sophisticated series of bank accounts set up in false identities.
+Defended an employee charged with defrauding their employer of over £100,000 over a number of years through the use of a sophisticated series of bank accounts set up in false identities.

 Associations and Memberships